peterpolidoro/modular_client_matlab/README.md

 ####Windows

-When the remote device is Arduino-based, Windows needs drivers in order to communicate with the Arduino.
+When the modular device is Arduino-based, Windows needs drivers in order to communicate with the Arduino.
 Follow install instructions
 here: